 NOTE: It is strongly recommended that the password be changed to other value for security reasons.
-On the start page, click the General, Password link to change the value of the password.
+On the start page, click the General, Password link to change the value of the password (see Section 3.3.1 for more information).